zura-kh/v8-project/README.md

 v8-project
 ==========

 A set of tools to work with V8 JavaScript engine.
-In particular it cares about all platform specific peculiarities when one has to obtain a new version of V8 or build it for a particular platform.
+In particular it takes care of all platform specific peculiarities when one has to obtain a new version of V8 or build it for a particular platform.

 Getting the help
 ================

 For a brief description of the available functionality run `build.py` without parameters.
 For a comprehensive overview of available commands and their options run `build.py --help`.
-Use `--help` to get details explaination of a command.
+Use `--help` to get detailed explaination of a command.

 Getting V8